Choose Language Donate to Illuminate Contact TSF

 After all, family is family, and we are more powerful…together.
 As a community, the distinction between NMOSD and MOGAD has always been negligible.
 The Foundation has actively supported MOGAD patients by developing advocacy tools like the MOGmentum series and Voices of MOG stories.

-As of March 2022, TSF has invested over $160,000 in MOGAD-related research grants.
-We have produced 10 MOGAD inclusive webinars and are increasing MOGAD representation in our Demystifying NMO podcast with our partner, the Connor B Judge Foundation
+As of August 2023, TSF has invested over $419,500 in MOGAD-related research grants.
+We have produced webinars and podcasts specifically for the MOGAD community.

 Sponsored by UCB Pharma, this clinical trial marks the first-ever clinical trial specifically for adults living with MOGAD. cosMOG is a Phase 3 (NCT05063162) study designed to assess the efficacy, safety, and tolerability of rozanolixizumab for treatment of adult participants with MOGAD.
 To learn more,

-Graphics are available in English, Danish, Dutch, French, German, Italian, Portuguese, and Spanish.
+Graphics are available in Arabic, Danish, Dutch, English, French, German, Italian, Portuguese, Spanish and Swedish.
 Right click on the image to save and share!